 Equity Research Career

-The Equity Research career path is for people who enjoy stock markets, those who are really passionate when it comes to analyzing companies, and who have the right attitude of putting time and effort towards it.
+The Equity Research career path is for people who enjoy stock markets, are passionate about analyzing companies, and have the right attitude to put time and effort towards it.

-Equity Research is all about financial statement analysis, economic analysis, company analysis, valuations and recommendations, investment decisions, management interactions, and a lot more.
-Equity research analyst career is supposed to be flexible in terms of their mindset, but they must also be absolutely rigid when it comes to meeting deadlines.
+Equity Research is about financial statement analysis, economic analysis, company analysis, valuations and recommendations, investment decisions, management interactions, and more.
+Equity research analyst career is supposed to be flexible in their mindset, but they must also be rigid when meeting deadlines.
 Punctuality is one of the most important characteristics any entry-level professional must possess in Equity research.

-- To bring maximum companies under coverage in the sector he/she tracks over a period of time
+- Bring maximum companies under coverage in the sector; they track over a while

-- To update the sales, dealing, and trading team about the latest events in the sector/company
+- Update the sales, dealing, and trading team about the latest events in the sector/company.

-- To build views that are distinct and can stand separately in the market
+- Build views that are distinct and can stand separately in the market

 Equity Research Career Path Options

-Equity research is used in many areas.
+Individuals use Equity research in many areas.
 Primarily, these are the companies that require an Equity Research Analyst career:

 - Stock Brokerage